 Authorization.
 The first and most important step in funding the FAHP is the development and enactment of authorizing legislation.
 Authorizing legislation for highways began with the Federal-Aid Road Act of 1916 and the Federal Highway Act of 1921.
 These acts provided the foundation for the FAHP as it exists today.
 Since that time, the FAHP has been continued or renewed through the passage of multi-year authorization acts.
-Since 1978, Congress has passed highway legislation as part of larger, more comprehensive, multi-year (i.e., four or more years) surface transportation acts.
+Since 1978, Congress has passed highway legislation as part of larger, more comprehensive, multi-year surface transportation acts.
+Authorization legislation not only shapes and defines programs, but also sets upper limits (authorizations) on the funding for programs and includes provisions related to the operation of the FHTF.
+See "Reauthorization" above.
+The last multi-year authorization of the FAHP prior to the FAST Act was MAP-21.
 There is no guarantee, however, that reauthorization of the FAHP will occur on a multi-year basis.
-The last multi-year authorization of the FAHP prior to the FAST Act was MAP-21.
-Since August 2014, Congress used a series of five short-term authorizations to fund the FAHP until the passage of the FAST Act.
-The FAST Act included provisions for reauthorization of the FAHP through September 30, 2020.
-See "-Reauthorization-FAST Act" above.
-The authorization act not only shapes and defines programs, but also sets upper limits (authorizations) on the funding for programs and includes provisions related to the operation of the FHTF.
-See "Reauthorization" above.